 - Finalize the Menu.
 What appetizers and desserts will you be serving at the shower?
 Finalize your menu for the party and make your grocery list.
 Also think about how you will serve the food.
 Do you have the proper serving trays, punch bowl, etc.?

 - Plan Your Games.
 What games will you play at the party?
-Here are a couple of games you can print for free: Baby Shower Word Search and Baby Shower Scavenger Hunt.
+Visit our Baby Shower page for lots of free printable game ideas.

 - Buy Prizes.
 After you decide how many games you’ll be playing, you’ll want to purchase a prize to be awarded to each winner.
 Your local dollar store is a great place to find inexpensive prizes.